deividAlfa/stm32_soldering_iron_controller/README.md

 **(\*)** To date, I have found zero issues.
 Original KSGER firmware also does this.<br>
 **(\*)** ST-Link checks the written data, and the firmware uses checksums to protect the settings, any error will be detected.<br>

+**CLONES** Some controllers began to put stm32 clones due the chip shortage.
+CKS32 works well, but CH32F doesn't!
+Avoid the CH32F, the ADC makes strange things.<br>

 The [BOARDS](https://github.com/deividAlfa/stm32_soldering_iron_controller/tree/master/BOARDS) folder has the board code profile, schematics and/or board pictures for quickly identify your hardware.<br>
 Currently supported controllers (Click to download the latest build):<br>
 * [**Quicko T12-072**](https://github.com/deividAlfa/stm32_soldering_iron_controller/raw/master/BOARDS/Quicko/STM32F072/STM32SolderingStation.bin): For STM32F072 variant.